Orioles, Whistlers and Mohouas

 Three species of OW orioles feature.
 Australasian figbirds (Sphecotheres vieilloti) exhibit plumage dimorphism.
 Displayed images include three sub-species: A male and immature grey-breasted (nominate) together with male and female yellow figbirds (S.v. ashbyi and flaviventris).
 The other two species are green and black-naped orioles.

-Yellowheads are an endangered NZ endemic belonging to the incertae sedis Mohouas family.
-An introduced species to Ulva Island.
-In 2015, I photographed the individual.
-The IUCN red list reports that it is possibly extinct on Stewart Island with a total population of 1000 to 3333 mature individuals.
+Yellowheads are an endangered New Zealand endemic, introduced under a conservation programme to several predator-free off-shore islands such as Stewart Island.
+I photographed one individual in 2015.
+The IUCN red list reports that it is with a total population of 1000 to 3333 mature individuals.

 Whistlers, OW Orioles and Mohouas Behaviour

 OW Orioles and Whistlers Behaviour Notes

 The first four images are a short photo essay of an Australian shrike-thrush (aka little shrike-thrush) foraging on the ground at Peterson Creek in Yungaburra.
 It managed to seek out and devour a spider.
 Two photos show a grey-shrike thrush foraging on the ground for seeds and on a river red gum (Eucalyptus camaldulensis) tree-trunk for insects.
 The other images show feeding and vocalisation behaviour.
 I’ve included a couple of pictures of the endangered yellowhead that flew from tree to tree looking for insects.